georgeee/cardano-sl-article/article.md

     1. Ada buyers should be able to participate in protocol themselves (or delegate their rights to some delegate not from _$S$_).
     2. Each Ada buyer should explicitly state she wants to take control over her stake.
-        * Otherwise it may easily lead to situation when less than mojority of stake is online once Reward era starts.
+        * Otherwise it may easily lead to situation when less than majority of stake is online once Reward era starts.
     3. Before this withdrawing stake action occurs, stake should be still being controlled by _$S$_ nodes.
     4.  _(Optional)_ Stake transition should be free for user.